 If you haven’t climbed with us before, you will need to register and answer a few short safety questions.
 First time boulderers will also need to complete a 1-hour induction.

 Bouldering is a form of rock climbing where you climb above safety matting, without a rope or harness, up to a height of 4.5m.
 The idea is to climb a set route of climbing holds up the wall.
-The routes range in difficulty from easy to very difficult, so anyone can give it a try, no matter their ability.
+The routes range in difficulty from easy to very difficult and are marked by colour so that anyone can find a climb, no matter their ability.
 It is one of the most social form of rock climbing and it's easy to start as it doesn’t require much equipment, just a pair of climbing shoes and some chalk- which can be hired at the centre.
 It is good exercise both physically and mentally; training strength, skill, technique and your brain.
 Bouldering is one of the fastest-growing sports in the UK and will be one of the climbing disciplines to début at the Olympics in 2020.

 Bouldering is a strenuous sport but there are various grades of difficulty.
 The difficulty of our climbs are clearly marked by colour, so you can start with the easiest.
 Anyone can give it a go, but you should possess a reasonable level of fitness if you don’t want to become tired too quickly.